 How much does Stem Cell Therapy cost in USA?

-From Patients we’ve interviewed, Bone Marrow, Fat derived or Umbilical cord derived Stem cell treatments for joint pain or arthritis range from $4,000 to $10,000 per joint.
+From Patients we’ve interviewed, Bone Marrow, Fat derived or Umbilical cord derived Stem cell treatments for joint pain or arthritis range from $4,000 to $10,000 per joint on average.

 Costs will vary from state to state.
 For example we’ve got more details on costs in Utah & Florida specifically below.
 We’ve gathered our pricing data in a few different ways & we’re always updating it!